 Favorite quote from the author:

 Oh man.
-I’m so happy I came across this book on Blinkist.
+I’m so happy I came across The Opposite Of Spoiled on Blinkist.
 We really, really, need it.
 Personally, I think I’ve turned out alright for my current age in how I deal with money, my parents have done a decent job (thanks Mom & Dad!).
 One thing that took me way too long though, is understanding how hard it is to earn money and that the earlier you start doing it, the better.